 - Stop buying just for the sake of it.
 I am not here to tell you to go out and buy a load of zero waste products.
 But buy once, choose well, and make it last.
 And once it is finished with, recycle or reuse it for something else.See my post here on upcycling old clothes.

-- Do consider making or buying reusable kitchen roll, makeup removers, cloth nappies, a menstrual cup and reusable sanitary pads.
+- Do consider making or buying reusable kitchen roll, makeup removers,unsponges, cloth nappies, reusable sandwich wraps instead of plastic ziplock bags, a menstrual cup and reusable sanitary pads.
 Yes, they may be more of a faff, but they do save the planet.

 - When you do declutter or throw anything away, sort it properly and reuse if possible.
 Sell on if you can.

 - Have you tried my horse chestnut laundry liquid?
 Its a zero waste and practically free alternative to standard chemical laundry soaps!
 See how to make it here.